Sharibb/Obsidian-Cyber/Path in Cyber Security.md

 ### Industry Trends:

-write industy trends for GRC and
+write industy trends for GRC and Appsec append